Investigative Learning Camp (Grades 5-8)

 Is there financial aid available?

 Yes.
-Lakeside Summer School Programs does its best to make all of our camps and classes accessible to all families, regardless of income.
+Summer at Lakeside does its best to make all of our camps and classes accessible to all families, regardless of income.
 Aid is awarded on a first-come, first-served basis.
 Families may choose to apply for financial aid as part of the online registration process.
 Financial aid information can be found here.

 Is lunch provided?